 Complete training to become a certified hospice volunteer is provided free of charge.

 General Questions about hospice careQ.
 How does a person obtain Hospice services?

 A. A person who wishes to obtain hospice care for themselves or a family member should contact their physician to request hospice services or by contacting Community Hospice at 334-774-1380.

-Q. Can a patient in the hospital or Nursing Home receive Hospice care?
+Q. Can a patient in the Nursing Home receive Hospice care?